bereoff/Django-Monolith-Microservices-FE/README.md

   * MySQL

 ### Task 2
 Based on the initial structure, a challenge was proposed to break down the initial structure into microservices.
-Another difference from the project in Activity 1 is that they are RESTful applications.
+Another difference from the project in Task 1 is that they are RESTful applications.
 * **Technologies used:**
   * Django
   * Django Rest Framework